Building Quality Assurance Act

 The Built Environment Decree describes in which cases new construction (from Jan.
 1, 24) or remodeling (from Jan.
 1, 2025) of structures falls under consequence class 1:

-1. Detached single-family houses, semi-detached houses and row houses, including any garages and other types of attachments.
-The condition is that these dwellings are on the ground and not built on top of another structure or on top of another dwelling.
-Apartments are thus excluded from consequence class 1.
-Houses intended for rooming, such as student housing, and healthcare housing are also excluded from consequence class 1.
+1. Detached single-family homes, semi-detached homes, and row houses, including any garages and other types of extensions or separate outbuildings, such as storage sheds.
+The condition is that these homes are built on the ground and not on top of another structure or another home.
+Apartments are therefore excluded from consequence class 1.
+Homes intended for room-by-room rental, such as student housing, and care homes also do not fall under consequence class 1.

 2. Houseboats and other floating homes.